The BEST vegan oatmeal chocolate chip cookies, made gluten-free! Simple, chewy and perfectly sweetened with maple syrup.

 Are you looking for something good to bake this week, as you’re isolating safely at home?
 If so, I have the BEST oatmeal chocolate chip cookies for you.

 These are not only the best oatmeal chocolate chip cookies I’ve ever had, but they also happen to be vegan AND gluten-free.

 These cookies are sweetened with maple syrup and made with almond butter, almond flour, oats, a touch of tapioca flour, coconut oil and a few more basic ingredients.
 You may or may not have all of these ingredients on hand.
 If you do, you need to try them!
 If not, please don’t risk your life for these cookies.
 They’re incredible, but maybe not worth that.

 A Few Notes on the Recipe:

-If you don’t have tapioca flour, you may be able to use corn flour, although I haven’t tried it myself.
+- If you don’t have tapioca flour, you can use cornstarch.
 The starch is important to the result of these cookies.
 Don’t skip it or your cookies will spread out far too much.
 Trust me, I learned this the hard way.

 Watch How to Make the Recipe:

 - 1 cup rolled oats